castipo/realtek-universal-audio-driver/README.md

 # Realtek Universal Audio Driver (UAD)

 A non-official repository for downloading the lastest UAD components from Realtek FTP server.
-INFs extract from standalone driver packages labled with "WHQL".
+INFs were extracted from standalone driver packages labled with "WHQL".

 Wiki: https://github.com/alanfox2000/realtek-universal-audio-driver/wiki